BYLAWS OF THE HART-PARR/OLIVER COLLECTOR'S ASSOCIATION

 b.
 Election procedures: Election shall be by secret ballot to the members at their respective addresses as shown on the records of the Association forty (40) days prior to the closing date of the election.
 All blank ballots in excess of those sent shall remain in custody of the Secretary, until such time as the ballots are counted, and will then be accounted for, and become the custody of the counting committee.
 The ballot shall list and show closing dates for receiving and counting votes.
 Ballots received after the final closing date will not be counted.
 A counting committee of three (3) disinterested persons shall be appointed by the Board to count ballots.
 All ballots printed shall be accounted for in the following manner, the number of all ballots mailed according to the mailing records shall be added to the number of ballots replaced, and all remaining blank ballots.
 This number will be balanced against the number of ballots printed according to the printing invoice.
 If sufficient discrepancy exists to change the outcome of the election, the election shall be declared null and void.
 If the nominating committee presents only one candidate for an office and no further nominations are received from the floor at the summer show general membership meeting, that candidate may be elected by acclamation at the summer show general membership meeting in lieu of putting his/her name on the ballot.

 c.
-Limit of service: No Officer or board member shall serve more than two consecutive terms in any position.
+Limit of service: No Officer or board member shall serve more than two consecutive terms in any position except for the office of Treasurer.

 d.
 Eligibility: To be able to run for the position of Officer or Board member an individual must have been a member in good standing for two (2) years immediately prior to the election.
 Candidates for the position of Treasurer shall present evidence that they are qualified to hold the position and are bondable.
 No more that one (1) person from an immediate family shall serve on the Board of Directors at any one time.